-I said at the end of yesterday's post that any write-up of this year's Golden Globes telecast would be short and scattershot.
+I stated at the end of yesterday's post that any write-up of this year's Golden Globes telecast would be short and scattershot.
 Here's me trying to make good on that claim.
 For a more in-depth reflection on many of the Globes' quirks, see my write-up from last year.

-go-for-broke train wreck waiting to happen, which is rather a silly thing.
+go-for-broke train wreck waiting to happen, which is quite a silly thing.
 Gervais was, y'know, invited back.
-Of course he comes with a certain amount of edginess, but he's a professional and there were negotiations and he knows how far he can push it.
+Of course he comes with a certain amount of edginess, but he's a professional and there must have been negotiations and he knows how far he can push it.
 This isn't an accidentally "tweeted" nude photo; it's three hours of prime-time network programming on a Sunday night.
 We can all feign anticipated shock only so far.

-I've been getting a bit tired of Gervais's self-satisfaction since the end of last year's Globes show, to be honest.
+I've been getting a bit tired of Gervais's satisfaction with himself, to be frank.
 I don't mind the put-on smugness within his act so much as the actual smugness of him "out

-The categories seemed more random than ever this year, apart from naturally slotting the pair of Best Picture categories, Drama and Comedy or Musical, as the finale bookend of Casual Minute with George Clooney.
+The categories seemed more random than ever this year, apart from slotting the pair of Best Picture categories, Drama and Comedy or Musical, as the finale bookend of Casual Minute with George Clooney.
 It gets particularly whiplash-inducing because the Globes cover both film and television.

 Can words describe how archaic it is to have a Miss Golden Globes?
-Even if you take out the torso-oriented double entendre that Bette Midler so memorably brought to the fore one fine year, it's still awfully sexist.
+Even if you take out the torso-oriented double entendre that Bette Midler so memorably brought to the fore one fine year, it remains awfully sexist.
 "Look!
 The fledgling model/actress daughter of a Hollywood star of some magnitude!
 What an honor for her to be done up in a nice dress and not say anything like proper eye candy!"
 Sigh...

 I still haven't seen HBO's Mildred Pierce, but its nominations reminded me that it was helmed by Todd Haynes, writer/director of the beautiful Far from Heaven.